Roger Somville: Means of expression

 for Somville to make.
-His work was to range from tapestry, of which Le triomphe de la paix (80m^{2}/ 861 sq. ft), is doubtless the most well-known, to mural, which include the extraordinary work Notre temps (600m^{2}/ 6,500 sq. ft.) at the Hankar metro, and the mural at the University of Louvain la Neuve of the theme qu’est-ce qu’un intellectuel?,(410m^{2}/4/1,330 ft), which he realized with the Collectif d’art public which he founded in 1980.
+His work was to range from tapestry, of which Le triomphe de la paix (80m^{2}/ 861 sq. ft), is doubtless the most well-known, to mural, which include the work Notre temps (600m^{2}/ 6,500 sq. ft.) at the Hankar metro, and the mural at the University of Louvain la Neuve of the theme qu’est-ce qu’un intellectuel?,(410m^{2}/4/1,330 ft), which he realized with the Collectif d’art public which he founded in 1980.
 His desire to create found expression in paintings which can be by turn wildly violent or strict and austere.
 In his drawings and etchings – both techniques which he used with masterly strength and charm – he could be satirical and ironic.

 Themes

 Somville's political position was the result of his personal sensibility.
 Generosity, love of life, happiness and love all drove him to defend these human values by a political choice.
 Thus happiness, the implied other face to the coin, is represented in his work and as the result, his themes alternate as well.

 They can be part of the collective epic: these are his compositions which attempt to tackle world events: